 These emotions impact the speaker long after they are gone.
 They help to keep her from all that “which shines and sings.”
 The world in all its most beautiful qualities, which are made by “Him,” or God, are kept from her sight and mind when she worries over how she lives.
 This is an experience she no longer wants to have.
 She no longer wants her negative emotions to hide her other shiny and song-filled ones.

 The positive emotions which she is fighting to return to allow her to confront mankind.
 She can stare down the worst situations, people, and parts of existence.
 This is the ideal form she would take—the person she is striving to be.
 But, it is not how she is at the moment.
 She, and others who live as she does, are like “graceless puppets.”
 They are controlled by “unmeaning” fate set out by society.
 The speaker is an apostate from the world she lives in.

 I that looked out, and saw, and was at rest,

 Stars, and faint wings, rose-etched along the west

-In the final lines the speaker discovers an amount of peace with the internal conflict which has been haunting her throughout the poem and her life.
-She once more looks out at the earth, the sky and the stars which tower over her and everything is silent.
-These features of the universe have freedom that she can only hope for.
-They are not controlled by a force, group of people or meaningless rules which determines how they should live.
+In the final lines, the speaker discovers an amount of peace with the internal conflict which has been haunting her throughout the poem and her life.
+She once more looks out at the earth, the sky, and the stars which tower over her and everything is silent.
+These features of the universe have the freedom that she can only hope for.
+They are not controlled by a force, group of people, or meaningless rules which determine how they should live.